jeremyBanks/database/docs/rfcs/0003-initial.md

       disposed of by calling `.return()` (which a `for await` statement will do automatically).

-      Will throw `TypeError` if the generators are consumed
+      Will throw `TypeError` if the generators are consumed after the associated transaction or connection is closed.

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
   - `.queryRow(args?: Array<BoundValue>: Promise<Array<ResultValue>>`